xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/readme.md

 ### [Create Pool and Job with templates](hello-world/create-pool-and-job-with-templates)

 Create a pool and then run a job with a single task.
-Both the pool and the job are defined using a parameterised templates.
+Both the pool and the job are defined using a parameterized templates.
 Parameter values used to fill out the templates are stored in separate files that are easy to modify as required.

 ### [Task Per File](hello-world/taskPerFile)